 Both egg beaters and blenders are mixers, but the two serve different purposes in the kitchen.
-Egg beaters are most often used for eggs and to blend liquid ingredients.
+Egg beater uses are most often to incorporate eggs and to blend liquid ingredients.
 The beater blades of handheld mixers are a more modern version of the old-fashioned egg beater.
 Blenders are a heavyweight cousin, combining the functions of a food processor with those of a mixer.

 Like the manually operated variety of egg beater, handheld electric mixers have two beaters, but they also have the option for attachments, such as a whisk, to perform other duties.
 This type of mixer may be held in the hand or mounted on a stand.
 Mixers are used to combine ingredients for batters and mixes such as cake mix.
 Heavy duty mixers will blend thicker ingredients and dough.

 Egg beaters and electric mixers can be used to introduce air into food during preparation, as they give you greater control over the speed and force applied to your ingredients.
-For example, in the preparation of egg whites.
-Beating air into egg whites helps your batter to rise when it's heated, then the egg hardens to preserve the height achieved.
+Both can be used to incorporate air into egg whites, for example, in making meringue.
+Beating air into egg whites also helps your batter to rise when it's heated, before the egg hardens to preserve the height achieved.

 Egg white preparation requires a slow hand at the beginning.
 You move from a moderate speed to a higher speed, increasing the rate of your strokes after the whites become foamy.
 Over-beaten eggs whites will separate, weep, collapse or fail to rise when baked, according to the Baking 911 website.
 The difference between perfect egg whites and over-beaten ones is a matter of seconds.

 Electric mixers allow you to keep up the constant action that egg whites require, without killing your arm, while small amounts of egg whites require hand blending to prevent over-processing.The force generated by a blender would not allow you to achieve the delicate balance of conditions required for this task.